 What is Secularism?

 India adopted a strategy of separating the power of religion and the power of the State.
 Secularism refers to this separation of religion from the State.
-The Indian Constitution allows individuals the freedom to live by their religious beliefs and practice it.
+The Indian Constitution allows individuals the freedom to live by their religious beliefs and practise it.

 Why is it Important to Separate Religion from the State?